drduh/PC-Engines-APU-Router-Guide/README.md

 sudo umount /mnt/usb
 ```

-Connect the USB disk to the APU, press `F10` at boot and select the USB disk:
+Connect the USB disk to the APU.
+During boot, press `F10` and select the USB disk.

 ```console
 SeaBIOS (version rel-1.14.0.1-0-g8610266a)